In this section

 Office of the Public Guardian is an independent body, working to protect the rights and interests of children and young people in out-of-home care (foster care, kinship care), residential care, youth detention and other supported accommodation.

-Family Court make decisions about family law cases and provide general information on family court processes on their website.
+Federal Circuit and Family Court of Australia makes decisions about family law cases and provide general information on family court processes on their website.